MSBassSinger/JLogger6/JLogger6/README.md

 Overview
 --------

-JLogger is a singleton component as a .NET Standard 2.0 library component that can be used with any .NET project, whether Core or Standard, on any supported OS.
+JLogger is a singleton component as a .NET 6 library component that can be used with any .NET project that supports .NET 6.

 JLogger has these characteristics: